MethodAtlas

 Equivalently, multiply each p-value by mm and compare to α\alpha.

 Pros: Dead simple.
 Valid under any dependence structure.
 Cons: Extremely conservative, especially with many correlated tests.
-If your 20 outcomes are all measuring similar things (and thus correlated), Bonferroni overcorrects badly.
+If your 20 outcomes are all measuring similar things (and thus correlated), overcorrects badly.

 2. Holm Step-Down Correction